UBRoboticsWorkshop/WorkShops/3_programming/index.md

 ![Alt text](image-6.png)
 - connect the Servo, upload the code. (**In the Example:** the PWM wire is connected to pin 9.)
 > For a Servo motor: <span style="color: red;">Red</span> - Vcc(5V), <span style="color: brown;">Brown</span> - GND, <span style="color: orange;">Orange</span> - Signal(PWM)
+- Modify the example, Make the Servo Move Between 2 Points.
+[Answer](./)

 ## 3.2.
 Drive MX1508, Using: [ESP32MX1508@1.0.5](https://github.com/ElectroMagus/ESP32MX1508)
 - Click on `Library Manger`.
 Search ESP32MX1508.
 Click install.
 (Second one.)
 ![Alt text](image-5.png)
 - Open examples: Go to `Files` > `Examples` > `ESP32MX1508` > `basic`
 ![Alt text](image-7.png)
 - connect the Wire, upload the code.
 (In the Example: Pin9 and Pin10 are used.
-For detialed connection, plz check last workshop)
+For wires connection, plz check last workshop)
 ---

 # 4. More about Servos

-## 4.1 Move Between 2 Points
+## 4.1 Move Between 2 Points without lib
 - **Go to `File` > `New Sketch`, and copy the following code:**
 ```cpp
 /*